 Things to do on South Bass Island & Kelleys Island

-The Put-in-Bay tour train offers a great overview of the island’s highlights and provides easy hop-on, hop-off service to the top attractions.
+Once you’ve arrived, Take a Ride on the Put-in-Bay Tour Train.
+This “train” provides a great overview of the island’s highlights while offering easy hop-on, hop-off service to the top attractions.

 Rent kayaks for a chance to see the island through new eyes.
-Several possible routes are suggested which include kayaking around Gibraltar Island to kayak through the Needle’s Eye: One of Ohio’s Natural Arches or kayaking past the Ship House which is visible from the water.
+Several possible routes are suggested which include kayaking around Gibraltar Island or kayaking past the Ship House which is visible from the water.